Higher-order tails and RG flows due to scattering of gravitational radiation from binary inspirals: Higher-Order Tails

 \section{Higher-Order Tails}

-With the preliminaries out of the way and well-studied examples covered, we are ready to address higher-order tails.
-In this section, we discuss the computation of the CTP effective action contributions for T$^2$ through T$^4$.
-Our previous paper \cite{Edison:2022cdu} was the first time the T$^2$ and T$^3$ effective actions have been computed.
-In this paper, we additionally present our newly-computed T$^4$ effective action.
+With the building blocks at our disposal, and well-known leading tail effects demonstrated in our methodology, we are ready to address higher-order tails.
+In this section we discuss the computation of the CTP effective action contributions for T$^2$ through T$^4$.
+In our preceding letter \cite{Edison:2022cdu} the T$^2$ and T$^3$ effective actions have been computed for the first time, which we present here in detail.
+We additionally provide in this paper the first newly-computed T$^4$ effective action.